chiperific/promistasks/README.md

 # Google Tasks API Extension for Family Promise GR

 # To do:
+1. Expect pending tests not to be pending
 3. Relationships between users, properties and tasks
   - Make controllers
   - Set policies